maks-pixel/whats-the-weather/README.md

  ## Usage
  type in the city you want to get the weather forcast for and press the submit button to get the weather.
 Or get previously looked up cities by clicking on the buttons bellow the search bar with the city name

+ ## Technologies
+ In this project i used 2 APIs:
+    -Geotag API to locate the longetude and latitude of the city unput that would be passed along to...
+    -the weather API that will give the infotmation regarding that city the rest of the DOM manipulation was build with javascript and the styling and static parts of the site was built using simple CSS and HTML5

  ## Contributing
  N/A